-\textbf{Baseline.} We compare the model performance with a baseline which assigns repair transforms to nodes according to basic statistics on past commits.
-Using the same data set employed for training the model, we establish a set of tuples <\emph{L}, \emph{T}, \emph{P}> where \emph{L} is a certain node label, \emph{T} is a certain repair transform, and \emph{P} represents the probability of assigning \emph{T} to nodes with label \emph{L}.
-Basically, let $\emph{N}^{0}$ denote the number of nodes with label \emph{L} in the training data set and $\emph{N}^{1}$ denote the number of nodes with label \emph{L} and are associated with repair transform \emph{T}, then \emph{P} = $\emph{N}^{1}$/$\emph{N}^{0}$.
-The baseline assumes there needs only one actual repair transform and prioritizes the node \emph{n} and repair transform \emph{T} on it according to the established probability for <\emph{l}(\emph{n}), \emph{T}>.
-When there are several nodes of the same label, the baseline breaks ties according to their orders during pre-order traversal.
+\textbf{Baseline.} \emph{History probability baseline:} We first establish a baseline which assigns repair transforms to nodes according to basic statistics on past commits.
+Using the same dataset employed for training the model, we establish a set of tuples <\emph{L}, \emph{T}, \emph{P}> where \emph{L} is a certain node label, \emph{T} is a certain repair transform, and \emph{P} represents the probability of assigning \emph{T} to nodes with label \emph{L}.
+Basically, let $\emph{N}^{0}$ denote the number of nodes with label \emph{L} in the training dataset and $\emph{N}^{1}$ denote the number of nodes with label \emph{L} and are associated with transform \emph{T}, then \emph{P} = $\emph{N}^{1}$/$\emph{N}^{0}$.
+The baseline first assumes there needs only one repair transform to correct the program and prioritizes the node \emph{n} and repair transform \emph{T} on it according to the established probability for <\emph{l}(\emph{n}), \emph{T}>.
+When there are several nodes of the same label, it breaks ties according to their orders during pre-order traversal.